 - Valencia Holidays

 When you think of weekend breaks to Ibiza, blindingly white sunshine, icy cold cocktails and beaches that seem to belong in the Caribbean come to mind.
 Well, and the clubs - so much so that Ibiza lays a strong claim to being the clubbing capital of the world.

 If you want your Ibiza weekend breaks to be full of legendary parties make a beeline for San Antonio and get lost in the thumping music, multi-coloured laser lights and clubbing crowds.
 Then there's The Zoo Project at Benimussa Park, Sintillate nights at Eden, the famous water parties at Es Paradis and so much more.
 Sundays aren't a date for sleeping either with guests such as Armin van Buuren and Nicky Romero taking the stage at Amnesia.
 Ibiza isn't known as party central for nothing.

 If you'd rather cheap weekend breaks to Ibiza that were a tad more relaxing, then focus instead on the sleepy towns, hippy values and sun-drenched beaches.
 With the longest highway on the island only 25 miles, it's easy to explore in a weekend with a hire car.
 Don't miss the popular Las Dalias Hippy Market in San Carlos on Saturdays, Playa d'en Bossa which is an easy combo of beach bliss and party vibes, and try to catch at least one sunset over the weekend.
+Cala Tarida is a surefire bet if you're looking for beautiful beaches and white sand.
 Chic restaurants like Cap d'es Falcó and San Antonio's Ocean Beach Club are renowned for them.